 Coffee Beans are Over Roasted

-Over roasting coffee beans is a common reason some coffee tastes burnt.
+Over-roasted coffee beans is a common reason some coffee has a burnt flavor.
 The darker the roast, the higher likelihood of those toasty, smoky flavors emerging, which increases the chances of getting a burnt taste.

 After coffee beans are roasted, they, unfortunately, begin to grow stale or old.
 This is due to oxidation from exposure to oxygen.
 Moisture and heat can also lead to the oxidation of your coffee beans.